saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/real-devices.md

 ## Test Configuration Options

-There are two ways to configure your tests to run on Sauce Runner for Real Devices with Espresso or XCUITest: by using the command-line interface or by a creating YAML file.
+There are two ways to configure tests to run on Sauce Runner for Real Devices with Espresso or XCUITest: command-line interface or YAML configuration file.

 ### Using the Command-Line Interface